 5 Key Factors in Urban PlanningAugust 9, 2016

-Planning for these changes is often more complex than it sounds, so urban planners need to take a number of details into consideration.
+However, planning for these changes is often more complex than it sounds.
+Urban planners need to take a variety of details into consideration.
 Here are five key factors all urban planners have to consider when developing a region:

 1. Planners must pay attention to the area’s environment.

-Adding a new space to a community means paying attention to the region’s environment, which consists of three essential categories:
+Adding a new space to a community means paying attention to the region’s environment.
+This consists of three essential categories:

 - Physical environment: This includes the location of the city or town, as well as the area’s geologic history.
 A desert town in California will have different needs than a city with plenty of green space on the coast of the Pacific Northwest.
-Climate also plays a role in a region’s physical environment, as well as its proximity to water and food sources and the land’s current use.
-Planners may turn to terrain mapping imagery or work with their city’s GIS department to obtain LiDAR data so that they can better understand the area’s geography.
+Climate plays a role in a region’s physical environment as well as its proximity to water and food sources.
+Urban planners must also consider the land’s current use.
+Planners may work with their city’s GIS department to obtain terrain mapping data, so that they can better understand the area’s geography.

 - Social environment: The existing social fabric of a town or city is a crucial component in the expansion or revitalization of a particular area.
 Planners must pay attention to the resources available to different demographics in the region, like public transportation.

 - Economic environment: Finally, planners need to know what economic factors might help or hinder a city’s development.
 The number and types of businesses will impact how an area is laid out.
-Residents’ socioeconomic levels as well as any employment or economic trends in a region will also impact how planners develop an urban area.
-In other words, a city like Detroit, which has struggled in recent years, will have different needs than a more affluent area, like Beverly Hills.
+Residents’ socioeconomic levels as well as any employment or economic trends in a region can help planners develop an urban area.
+In other words, a city like Detroit, which has struggled in recent years, will have different needs than a more affluent area, such as Beverly Hills.

 2. City planners need to consider city residents.

-Where urban planning used to rely on blueprints to design spaces, today it has become more about the goals of a particular region.
-The reason for this is simple: when urban spaces began flourishing in the 19th and early 20th centuries, architects and city officials were so concerned about the aesthetic design of the city that they failed to consider the people it affected.
+Urban planning used to rely solely on hand-drawn plats to design spaces.
+Today, this discipline takes into account other factors, like the goals of a particular region.
+The reason for this is simple: when urban spaces began flourishing in the 19th and early 20th centuries, architects and city officials were so concerned about the aesthetic design of the city that they often failed to consider the people it affected.

 Later on, however, many cities opted to build expressways in place of historic buildings or neighborhoods, which were often demolished despite public outcry.
-This is a more modern iteration of the problems urban planners have encountered in the past.
+This issue continues today, despite state and federal efforts to preserve important landmarks.

 Today, cities involve their residents in planning and revitalization efforts in a process known as participatory planning.
 This gives designers and city residents the chance to have a say in the city’s plans, thereby improving public awareness surrounding current plans.
 For instance, the residents of a quaint, historic neighborhood may not want a big-box retail store in their back yards, but those living in a rural area may demand such developments.